 |What's In This Guide?|

-Why is My Toilet Water Blue?
+Why Is My Toilet Water Blue?

 #1: Blue Toilet Tablets

 Sometimes, blue toilet water is from a product you’re using.
 Homeowners love the convenience of blue toilet tablets, such as the popular product 2000 Flushes.
 You put the bleach tablet in the toilet tank and let the tablet work its magic as you use the toilet like normal.
+It not only kills pink mold, but gives you that “oh so clean” visual pat-on-the-back.

 Most toilet tablets use a blue dye to purposefully turn the water blue as they clean.
 The blue water not only makes the toilet look clean and fresh but also reassures the homeowner that the product works.